 Fishing grounds near Alderney and the Casquets are often located on large sand banks.
 Although these areas are unsuitable for tidal energy developments, the management of fishing vessels and those involved in tidal energy development would need to be carefully controlled to avoid collision.
 There is also the possible potential for temporary disturbance to fishing grounds.

 Large bottom mounted devices possibly up to 2MW in size could be deployed in the Race in less than 40m depth.
 Devices of this size occupy up to 20m of water leaving less than 20m clearance above the device.
 This is potentially too shallow for large commercial vessels therefore a permanent exclusion zone would need to be applied.
 The use of pile mounted, surface piercing structures, or floating devices, would present obvious navigation hazards and would require a permanent exclusion area.
 They would also create some visual impact.
-Smaller bottom mounted devices (<2MW) would occupy less depth, allowing the safe passage of large commercial vessels.
-They would, however, generate less energy.
+Smaller bottom mounted devices (

 During construction, and to a lesser extent during operation, there would be an increased presence of vessels operating from both Cherbourg and Braye Harbour.